neoighodaro-articles/chat-message-retraction-android/README.md

 # Chatkit Retract App
-An app that shows how to withdraw chaat messages after they are sent.
+An app that shows how to withdraw chat messages after they are sent.

 ## Getting Started